When is the best time to post on LinkedIn?

 I’ve found that weekends work well for me, so I decided to ask my audience how active they were on LinkedIn on weekends.

 Here are the results of my December 2020 poll about weekend activity, which attracted 1254 votes:

 So, only 13% (159 out of 1254) of my respondents stay off LinkedIn on weekends.
 Does that surprise you?

 It makes sense if I look at my stats in detail.

 Here’s my analysis of the 580 posts I made between September 2018 and December 2020:

 If we break that down visually, it’s clear to see how well my content performs on weekends.
 Take a look at the following graphs, which show the stats ordered by:

+My #FridayShout posts alone aren’t enough to explain the differences in my view counts.
 It seems more likely that people are generally less likely to be in a mood to engage with business content on a Friday.